The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Partially observable hidden Markov model

-It may seem that POHMM parameter estimation (having all conditional parameters) becomes intractable, as the number of possible transitions between hidden states increases by a factor of $m^{2}$ over the HMM and all other parameters by a factor of $m$.
-In fact, all of the algorithms used for the POHMM are natural extensions of those used for the HMM.
-Parameter estimation remains linearly bounded in the number of observations, performed through a modification of the Baum-Welch (BW) algorithm.
+It may seem that POHMM parameter estimation becomes intractable, as the number of possible transitions between hidden states increases by a factor of $m^{2}$ over the HMM and all other parameters by a factor of $m$.
+In fact, \emph{all of the algorithms used for the POHMM are natural extensions of those used for the HMM}: the POHMM parameters and variables are adapted from the HMM by introducing the dependence on event types, and parameter estimation and likelihood calculation follow the same basic derivations as those for the HMM.
+POHMM parameter estimation remains linearly bounded in the number of observations, similar to the HMM, performed through a modification of the Baum-Welch (BW) algorithm.
 The convergence property of the modified BW algorithm is demonstrated analytically in Section \ref{sec:Parameter-estimation} and empirically in Section \ref{sec:simulation}.
-The rest of this section addresses the three main problems of the POHMM, taken analogously as the three main problems of the HMM: \begin{enumerate} \item Determine $P({\bf x}_{1}^{N}|\Omega_{1}^{N},\theta)$, the likelihood of an emission sequence given the model parameters and the observed event types. \item Determine $z_{1}^{N}$, the maximum likelihood sequence of hidden states, given the emissions ${\bf x}_{1}^{N}$ and event types $\Omega_{1}^{N}$. \item Determine $\arg\max_{\theta\in\Theta}P({\bf x}_{1}^{N}|\Omega_{1}^{N},\theta)$, the maximum likelihood parameters $\theta$ for observed emission and event type sequences. \end{enumerate} The first and third problems are necessary for identifying and verifying users in biometric applications, while the second problem is useful for understanding user behavior.
+The rest of this section addresses the three main problems of the POHMM, taken analogously as the three main problems of the HMM: \begin{enumerate} \item Determine $P({\bf x}_{1}^{N}|\Omega_{1}^{N},\theta)$, the likelihood of an emission sequence given the model parameters and the observed event types. \item Determine $z_{1}^{N}$, the maximum likelihood sequence of hidden states, given the emissions ${\bf x}_{1}^{N}$ and event types $\Omega_{1}^{N}$. \item Determine $\arg\max_{\theta\in\Theta}P({\bf x}_{1}^{N}|\Omega_{1}^{N},\theta)$, the maximum likelihood parameters $\theta$ for observed emission sequence ${\bf x}_{1}^{N}$, given the event type sequence. \end{enumerate} The first and third problems are necessary for identifying and verifying users in biometric applications, while the second problem is useful for understanding user behavior.
 The rest of this section reviews the solutions to each of these problems and other aspects of parameter estimation, including parameter initialization and smoothing.